everweij/typescript-result/README.md

 #### Result.map()

 Maps a result to another result.
-If the result is success, it will call the callback-function with the encapsulated value, which must return another Result.
+If the result is success, it will call the callback-function with the encapsulated value, which returnr another Result.
 If the result is failure, it will ignore the callback-function, and will return the initial Result (error)

 ```ts